What is Baseline Assessment?

 Younger pupils may need to complete this stage with a grown up.
 It’s important that the confidence slider is set as accurately as possible so the assessment will begin at roughly the right level for a child.
 If it isn’t set correctly, they may initially be asked questions which are too challenging for them, which could shake their confidence.

 As children complete the questions within the baseline assessment, they will not know if they have answered them correctly or incorrectly.
-Children will see their star gauge fill up as they progress through the questions and once the baseline assessment is complete the stars will appear within their target gauge.
+Children will see their star progress bar fill up as they work their way through the questions, once the baseline assessment is complete the stars will appear within their target gauge.

 At the end of each set of questions children will be asked how easy or difficult they found the questions.